-Now that fate just added another year in my life, I found a particular fondness reminiscing how my career has allowed me to meet many wonderful people and how MY JOBS thought me to earn many things in life.
+Now that fate just added another year in my life, I found a particular fondness reminiscing how my career has allowed me to meet many wonderful people and how MY JOBS taught me to “earn” many things in life.
 (Mind you, none of which is monetary—that could be the prize of my adventure!)

 I don’t stay in one place because there is always somewhere else to go.
 Newer and more exciting things to do.
 I don’t feel comfortable in such dimension as comfort zone.

 But as I grow older, I can’t continue jumping and finding my happiness from one work to another.
-I like to be still too, settled down in one company for years and stay happy.
+I like to be still too, settle down with one company for years and stay happy.
 Really.
 My search continues and I am still optimistic that I will get there.